CookieCr2nk/TS3AudioBot-Docker/README.md

 # ts3audiobot-dockerized

-This is the TS3AudioBot in a Docker Container based on Ubuntu 18.04 Linux.
+This is the TS3AudioBot in a Docker Container based on Debian Stretch minimal Linux.

-improved version of zachary-duquette/TS3AudioBot-Docker

 # Usage / Parameters